General Information on Preparing Your CORE Application

 Biographical Sketches (Biosketch)

 Include a biosketch for all key personnel.
 Start with the principal investigator.
 List any collaborating investigators who participate in the scientific development/execution of the project.
 Include all degrees for every individual.
 Biographical sketches and other support must be included for each individual named.
-A sample biosketch is available here.
+Sample biosketches are available in the online application.

 Other support includes all financial resources, active and pending.
 Include a section for each of the key personnel you have listed, even if they have no currently active support.
-Clearly indicate whether support for the submitted project is being sought after from other funding agencies or organizations.
-Refer to Part C of the sample biosketch for an example.
+Clearly, indicate whether support for the submitted project is being sought after from other funding agencies or organizations.

 Human and Animal subjects